What applications does Mount Holyoke accept?

 How can I assess my chances of admission?

 It is impossible to make a prediction about an applicant’s admissibility.
 Keep in mind that many nonobjective factors contribute to admission decisions and that there are no “cut-offs” for grade point averages or test scores.
-A couple of resources: Check out Who Studies at Mount Holyoke?
+Check out Who Studies at Mount Holyoke?

 How important is rigor?

-Mount Holyoke looks for evidence that a student has sought challenge rather than the easy way out.
+Mount Holyoke looks for evidence that a student has sought academic challenge.
 If your school offers advanced courses, you should consider taking them.

 What standardized tests are required?